 My Breaking Point

-Several years ago I was working 80+ hours a week, month after month, with no end in sight.
+I was working 80+ hours a week, month after month, with no end in sight.
 The stress was piling on and I was struggling to see things clearly.
-I believed that I was valuable simply because of how busy I was.
+I became sick, and angry.
+I lost my Christian faith.
+To my naive mind, keeping busy was the obvious path to success.

-At the same time, I saw others who managed to run much larger companies while staying happy and fulfilled.
-Every other business person in the world has the same 168 hours a week that you and I do.
-How can they accomplish so much in the same amount of time?
+At the same time, I saw others who managed to run much larger companies while staying happy and fulfilled, and they did so with the same human constraints that I was facing.
+Everyone else has the same 168 hours a week that you and I do.
+How did some of them accomplish so much in the same amount of time?

 I started to ask around, and I heard the same old platitudes we’ve all heard before: